imrefazekas/harcon/README.md

 } )
 ```

-- objects: plain object enclosing functions and a unique name.
+- objects: plain object enclosing callback-based or async functions and a unique name.
 This is the recommended way to define entities.
 ```javascript
 var bookKeeper = {
 	name: 'BookKeeper',